 The Treaty lays down the ECB’s mission which is to ensure price stability within the euro area.
 The ECB aims to keep price inflation in the euro area below but close to 2% over the medium term.
 This 2% inflation target is considered optimal for promoting growth and employment.

 Economic policy-making in Member States is coordinated in the Council.
 The Stability and Growth Pact (SGP), laid down in the Treaty, is a central element of this coordination.
-Adopted by the Council in 1997 and later revised in 2005, the SGP helps enforce fiscal discipline within EMU and ensure sound and sustainable public finances.
+Adopted by the Council in 1997 and later revised in 2005 and 2011, the SGP helps enforce fiscal discipline within EMU and ensure sound and sustainable public finances.